background image showing women and children in a city devastated by war

 Key Findings

-• It is perfectly legal for funds to divest: Many replies to requests to stop investing in weapons manufacturers are false claims that the fund's hands are legally tied and they have a fiduciary duty to make the absolute maximum profit regardless of all else.
+• Funds are legally able to divest: Many replies to requests to stop investing in weapons manufacturers are false claims that the fund's hands are legally tied and they have a fiduciary duty to make the absolute maximum profit regardless of all else.
 In fact it is explicit in law that they are allowed to take non-financial factors into consideration even when it might give less than the absolute maximum return.

 • It is not a political request: It is very common for council officers to falsely claim that requesting divestment from arms manufacturers is a "political view".
 Rather it is a moral and ethical consideration that transcends politics.
 Officers often misquote a court decision which does not actually support their reason for claiming they cannot divest.

-• Investment Strategy Statement (ISS): Council administrators issue an ISS that sets guidelines for the employees who make the investment decisions.
+• Investment Strategy Statement (ISS): Council administrators issue an ISS (Statement of Investment Principles in Scotland) that sets guidelines for the employees who make the investment decisions.
 A situation exists where committee members lack sufficient knowledge to create the ISS without relying heavily on the advice of those same employees the ISS is supposed to control.
 These ISS’s give minimum restraint over the employees.
 The unethical investments that result of that minimal restraint are then not inspected in detail by council fund administrators who rely on the same employees to provide the oversight.
 If there are failures in fiduciary duty, this is one.

 • Ethics washing: In order to win scheme members trust, pension fund branding strongly emphasizes human rights and responsible investing, because they know that is what the majority of scheme members want.
 Only after difficult investigation can the ugly reality be seen to be far from aligning with societal moral norms.
 Deliberate deception would very likely be an illegal breach of trust, which is a fundamental fiduciary duty.